mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/explore/index.md

 layout: layout.pug
 navigationTitle: Explore New Cluster
 title: Explore New Cluster
-menuWeight: 70
+menuWeight: 75
 excerpt: Learn to interact with your Kubernetes cluster
 enterprise: false
 ---

 This guide explains how to use the command line interface to interact with your newly-deployed Kubernetes cluster.

-Before you start, make sure you have [created a workload cluster][create-new-cluster].
+Before you start, make sure you have [created a workload cluster][create-new-cluster] and if needed, that you have [made the cluster self-managing][make-self-managed].

 ## Explore the new Kubernetes cluster